Home » Notes » How to Find Folder by Name in Linux

 How to Find Folder by Name in Linux

 You may often need to locate specific directories for various purposes, such as finding configuration, identifying folders containing backup data, or searching for project-related directories.
-One of the most efficient ways to find a directory by name is using the 'find' command.
+One of the most efficient ways to find a directory by name is using the find command.

 In this short article, I will demonstrate how to search folders by name in Linux using an example.
 Let's find all directories with the name "user" in the /etc/ directory: